MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

    * Password: <inject key="AzureAdUserPassword"></inject>

-1. When prompted to stay signed-in, select **Yes**.
+1. When prompted to stay signed in, select **Yes**.
 This takes you to the Microsoft 365 admin center page.

 1. In the Azure portal, search for and select **App services**, and, on the **App Services** blade, click **+ Create** and choose **Create Web App**